Clifton College: Later building

-The school's present buildings have evolved in various phases.

 In early Percival years, the nucleus of the school buildings was laid down.

 In 1880, the school's East Wing was completed as far as the staircase (this had yet to be linked to the library by the Wilson Tower) and added a science lecture-room (which is the reason for the curious 'stepped' windows), a laboratory and several classrooms.

 In 1886, a porters' lodge and what is now the staff common room were added by enlarging what had been the original science school.
 On the ground floor was the school tuck-shop and above this (in what is now the Upper Common Room) was a drawing-school.
 The day boys were provided for in Town Rooms for both North and South Town.
 The East Wing was then completed by carrying it beyond the staircase and then creating an additional classroom at each end.
 The ground-floor classroom (then Room 12) is now known as the "Newbolt Room" and has been furnished by the Old Cliftonian Society, which still uses it for reunions.

 Between 1890 and the start of the First World War, the new Music School (1897) was added and the Chapel rebuilt (1910).

 Dr John King, whose headmastership spanned the war years, had little scope for building after 1914, but he did oversee the development of the playing fields at Beggar's Bush, the building of the Memorial Arch, the neo-classical cricket pavilion and the opening of the new Sanitorium in Worcester Road.